pchinjr/fcc-serverless-api/readme.md

 ```

 ## Environment Variables
 Environment variables are values that can be used during runtime.
 We typically hold sensitive information like API keys and configuration secrets that should not be stored in `.git`.
 In order to use environment variables with Sandbox, our development server, we need to create a `.arc-env` file.
-Then we add environment variables in the Begin Console.
+Then we can add `staging` and `production` environment variables in the Begin Console.

 ```
 # .arc-env